DongzeHE/scpca-docs/docs/download_files.md

 The cells in this file are those that remain after filtering using {ref}`emptyDrops <processing_information:filtering cells>`.
 As a result, this file only contains cell barcodes that are likely to correspond to true cells.

-See {ref}`gene expression file contents <gene_expression_file_contents:gene expression file contents>` for more information about the contents of the `SingleCellExperiment` objects and the included statistics and metadata.
+See {ref}`Single-cell gene expression file contents <sce_file_contents:Single-cell gene expression file contents>` for more information about the contents of the `SingleCellExperiment` objects and the included statistics and metadata.
 See also {ref}`Using the provided RDS files in R <faq:how do i use the provided RDS files in r?>`.

 ## QC Report